Patrick-Bacza/sp500-stockPrice-pipeline/README.md

 ## Source System
    ###      The source system for the stock data is Yahoo Finance (https://finance.yahoo.com/).
 Yahoo finance, continually updates stock prices in real time until after market trading hours stops at 8:00pm.
 Here you can find a summary showing the open and close prices, volume, average volume, bid and ask spreads, the days range and much more.
 They also have tabs where you can use interactive charts to analyze a given stock and tabs that show more statistics and historical data.
 For our purposes, we only need to be concerned with the summary page.
 This tab has all the information that we are going to scrape from the website: ticker, open price , closing price, day's range, and volume.
 ## Database
    ### I used an AWS PostgreSQL RDS as my database.
 It is a simple database with 3 dimensional tables: 1.
-Sectors - List of Sector names and ids 2.
-Industries - List of Industries, and industry IDs 3.
+Sectors - List of Sectors 2.
+Industries - List of Industries 3.
 Company dimension - Lists the ticker symbol, company name , sector ID and Industry ID and one fact table for the daily stock price data.

 ## Ingestion
  ### Extraction